 To coincide with VILE ELECTRODES’ high profile support slots with OMD and JOHN FOXX & THE MATHS, the south coast duo of Anais Neon and Martin Swan have released an EP Trilogy to showcase their sumptuous brand of electronic pop to a potential new audience.

 Spotted on these very web pages by a certain George Andrew McCluskey, they were invited to support OMD on their German tour where they went down extremely well with local audiences intelligently nurtured in synthesizer heritage.
-Next week, they open for JOHN FOXX & THE MATHS and it is with these opportunities to impress that this trio of beautifully packaged CD EPs has been released.
+And it was with this opportunity to impress that this trio of beautifully packaged CD EPs has been released.

 These EPs act as an appendix to their eagerly awaited debut album ‘The Future Through A Lens’.
 And in the fine tradition of NEW ORDER and THE SISTERS OF MERCY’s early release manifestos, none of these EP songs will be included on the upcoming long player.